Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) A tenancy for one year or longer, ninety-one days;
+(a) A tenancy for one year or longer, at least ninety-one days;

-(b) A tenancy of six months or longer but less than a year, twenty-eight days;
+(b) A tenancy of six months or longer but less than a year, at least twenty-eight days;

-(c) A tenancy of one month or longer but less than six months, twenty-one days;
+(c) A tenancy of one month or longer but less than six months, at least twenty-one days;

-(d) A tenancy of one week or longer but less than one month, or a tenancy at will, three days;
+(d) A tenancy of one week or longer but less than one month, or a tenancy at will, at least three days;

-(2) Such notice shall describe the property and the particular time when the tenancy will terminate and shall be signed by the landlord or tenant, the party giving such notice or his agent or attorney.
+(b) Be signed by the landlord or tenant, the party giving such notice, or the landlord's or tenant's agent or attorney.

-(4) No notice to quit shall be necessary from or to a tenant whose term is, by agreement, to end at a time certain.
+(4) No written notice under subsection (1) of this section is necessary from a tenant with a fixed-term tenancy that is, by agreement, to end at a time certain.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.